 Don’t we all want to have those selfie-worthy voluminous celebrity hair?
 The ones flaunted by the likes of Kardashians, Jenners, and supermodels.
 Instead, most of the time, we are stuck with super-flat, limp hair with no body and no volume.
-The problem is worse in people with thin hair, who are always running to a salon to add some bounce to their deflated locks.
-But what if we told you that a few unexpected tricks – like changing your styling technique, getting a haircut, or changing your shampoo – could breathe fresh air into your limp hair.
+The problem is worse in people with thin hair, who always run to a salon to add bounce to their deflated locks.
+But what if we told you that a few unexpected tricks – like changing your styling technique, getting a haircut, or changing your shampoo – could breathe fresh air into your limp hair?
 So, let’s get started!
+(1)(2)

 1. Switch Your Shampoo

-Using the right shampoo and conditioner is important to set the foundation right for healthy, voluminous hair.
+Using the right shampoo and conditioner is essential to set the foundation for healthy, voluminous hair.
 A deep cleansing/ purifying shampoo works best for people with fine, thin hair as it helps get rid of product build-up and gives you a squeaky, clean scalp.
-But remember to not shampoo daily as it can lead to dryness.
+But remember not to shampoo daily as it can lead to dryness.

-You can also try a volumizing shampoo as it will help boost your hair roots.
-These products contain special ingredients that thicken individual hair fiber and give an illusion of fuller hair.
+You can also try a volumizing shampoo, as it will help boost your hair roots.
+These products contain unique ingredients that thicken individual hair fiber and give an illusion of fuller hair.
 If you have greasy roots, pay extra attention to them.
-Massage the shampoo for a few extra minutes onto the scalp and rinse it thoroughly.
+Massage the shampoo onto the scalp for a few additional minutes and rinse it thoroughly.

 2. Condition Your Hair